data-gymnasia/courses/content/sets-and-functions/content.md

 ---

-If we visualize a set as a blob and its elements as dots in the blob, then the subset relationship looks like this:
+If we visualize a set as a [**potato**](gloss:potato) and its elements as dots in the blob, then the subset relationship looks like this:

     center: img(src="images/subset.svg")